-- Article 101 (1) Labor standards inspectors are authorized to inspect workplaces, dormitories, and other associated buildings; to demand the production of books and records; and to conduct the examination of Employers and Workers. - (2) In cases under the preceding paragraph, labor standards inspectors shall carry identification proving their status. - Article 102 With respect to a violation of this Act, labor standards inspectors shall exercise the duties of judicial police officers under the Code of Criminal Procedure. - Article 103 In the event that a dormitory of a Business that employs Workers is in violation of standards established with respect to safety and health and there is imminent danger to Workers, a labor standards inspector may immediately exercise the powers of the relevant government agency under the provisions of Article 96-3.
+Article 101 (1) Labor standards inspectors are authorized to inspect workplaces, dormitories, and other associated buildings; to demand the production of books and records; and to conduct questioning of employers and workers.

+- (2) In cases under the preceding paragraph, labor standards inspectors shall carry identification proving their status. - Article 102 With respect to a violation of this Act, labor standards inspectors shall exercise the duties of judicial police officers under the Code of Criminal Procedure. - Article 103 In the event that a dormitory of an enterprise that employs workers is in violation of standards established with respect to safety and health and there is imminent danger to workers, a labor standards inspector may immediately exercise the powers of the relevant government agency under the provisions of Article 96-3.